ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

 }
 ```

-We suggest using variant 2, as it will be possible to process the texts with Weblate.
+We suggest using variant 1 whenever possible, as it will be possible to process the texts with Weblate.

 ## JS Functions
 ### Configuration dialog